Samar: Geography

 Typhoon Haiyan striking the island; the typhoon devastated a large part of the Philippines.

 Samar is the third-largest island in the Philippines by area, after the islands of Luzon and Mindanao.
 Mount Huraw is Samar's highest point, with an elevation of 2,920 ft.
 Samar is the easternmost island in the Visayas.
-It lies to the northeast of Leyte, separated from it only by the San Juanico Strait.
-The island lies to the southeast of the Bicol Peninsula on Luzon, separated from it only by the San Bernardino Strait.
+It lies to the northeast of Leyte, separated from it by the San Juanico Strait.
+The island lies to the southeast of the Bicol Peninsula on Luzon, separated from it by the San Bernardino Strait.
 To the west is the Samar Sea, and to the north and east of Samar lies the Philippine Sea.
 The island is hilly yet has lower altitude than the mountainous terrain in the rest of the Visayas.
 Lowlands are mostly found near the coast and along rivers; the rivers themselves are small and flow in a radial pattern.
-The island, along with the region of Eastern Visayas, is rainy most of the year, ranging from seven to ten.
+The island, along with the region of Eastern Visayas, is rainy most of the year, ranging from seven to ten months of rain.
 Numerous typhoons are formed in the area.
 Eastern Samar, specifically, has a Type II climate without a dry season with an increase in rainfall.
+A portion of the Philippine Trench rests near Samar, capable of generating a magnitude 8.1 earthquake.
+The island, particularly parts of Paranas, contains many volcanic rocks, including karst bauxite, common throughout the island.